 2.1.
 Water samples

 The sampling frame was all brands of bottled water available for end-users in supermarkets and shops along the main roads traversing Hargeisa city, the capital of Somaliland.
 The strategy was to find at least three bottles with widely different production months from the twelve national commercial water brands in distribution at the time of sampling.
 Forty shops were picked non-systematically along the main roads in all four parts of the city and searched for bottles by the research leader (EH) and assistant (AA) on two occasions between June and December 2010.
 Thirty-six plastic bottles, representing eight brands, each with different production date purchased at 15 specific shops with typical variation in storage conditions (fridged, cooled and room temperature) were obtained.
 The brand names were Durdur, Ebyan, Golis, Maaxda, Saafi Mineral Water, Saxansax, Shamis and Xareedda.
 All brands are still available in Somaliland in 2020.
 The remaining brands were not found, possibly because of stock-outs or only very local distribution.
 The volume of the bottles varied from 330 to 800 ml.
-Bottles were placed in refrigerator-temperature within 30 minutes of purchase and repacked for flight to the water laboratory in Kenya with ice-packs and insulation.
+Bottles were placed in refrigerator-temperature within 30 minutes of purchase and repacked for flight to the water laboratory in Westgate Mall siege in Nairobi, Kenya, in 2013.
+In recent weeks, they have carried out a spate of attacks in Kenya with ice-packs and insulation.
 All information on the labels where recorded.

 Water source- and process information were obtained through the Ministry of Mining, Energy and Water Resources; The Hargeisa Water Agency; by searching company web-pages and by personal communication with staff at several bottled water companies.